 Dental implants are considered the superior tooth replacement option.
 The implant posts are surgically embedded into the jawbone, replacing lost tooth roots that send regenerative signals to the bone.
 This process prevents bone loss and other health concerns associated with tooth loss.
 With dental implants, a dental bridge can be affixed directly to the implants with abutment pieces rather than dental crowns, preserving your remaining healthy teeth.
 They also provide better support and stability for your restoration because of the permanent, lasting foundation that dental implants provide.

-If you are missing two to three consecutive teeth, contact our dental office today to schedule a consultation for a dental bridge.
+If you are missing two to three consecutive teeth, contact our dental office today to schedule a consultation with our skilled restorative dentist for a dental bridge.
 We can review your options for replacing missing teeth and answer any questions you have regarding the procedure, the cost of dental implants, and cost of restorations.